Sunday Afternoon Teachings

-- Tuesday Evening Teachings
+Tuesday Evening Teachings

-The teachings have adapted the FPMT International’s Basic Program adapted to local conditions.
+The teachings have adapted the FPMT International’s Basic Program to local conditions.
 It is a practice-orientated, up to 12-subject course for students who want to proceed beyond foundation level study.
-It consists of lectures by Geshe Sonam, a discussion group, homework and tests to help students gain an in-depth understanding of the dharma.
+It consists of lectures by Geshe Sonam.
+If committing to the Basic Program, there are discussion groups, homework and tests to help students gain an in-depth understanding of the dharma.

 There are five requirements if students are to commit to the Basic Program: